in

 Sealing could potentially trap moisture

-Even if flagstone is sealed, excessive flowing of water, such as heavy rainfall, can still find its way to access the stone.
-Most probably, it will get into the flagstone through its bottom part.
+Even if flagstone is sealed, excessive flow of water, such as heavy rainfall, can still find its way to access the stone.
+Most probably, it will get into the stone through underneath.

-Once the water reaches inside, the moisture will be trapped and it will not evaporate as the top surface is sealed.
-This will result in mold growth underneath the seal, which can possibly damage the flagstone.
+Once the water reaches inside, the moisture will be trapped, and it will not evaporate as the top surface is sealed.
+This will result in mold growth underneath the seal, which can possibly damage the stone pavers.
 Moreover, it can cause the top layer to flake, peel off, and crack over time.

 The wrong type of seal can make the flagstone surface slippery

 A seal with a glossy finish can make the surface slippery, which makes it dangerous for people to walk on as they might slide and fall.
-That is why it is always important to ensure that you’re choosing a seal with a matte finish.
+That is why it is always important to ensure you choose a matte finish seal.

 How to Seal Flagstone